 Akamai Mentor Workshop

-Preparing mentors to design and facilitate productive projects in the STEM workplace
+Preparing mentors to create productive student projects in the STEM workplace

 Download Program Flier